Code-Institute-Submissions/YogaCity/README.md

 ### Scope
 The website is easy to read and easy to use.
 The website provides basic yoga information, the available locations and a sign up form.
-The sign up form is a very clear form with radiobuttons for the preferred yoga day and location.
+The sign up form is a very clear form with radio buttons for the preferred yoga day and location.
 Every location has his own Google Map with the yoga location in the middle.
 Every page has a link to the sign-up form.